bernstbj/macmutekey/README.md

 [Download the AppleScript v2.0.1](https://raw.githubusercontent.com/bernstbj/macmutekey/master/sendMuteKeyToApps.scpt)

 Note that your browser might just open the script and display it rather than saving it.
 If so, just save it to your Downloads folder, and move it to the location specified.
-If you're trying to find the `.config` directory with the "save file" dialog, note that the leading '.' makes it a //hidden// directory in UNIX-speak, so you can press `Command-Shift-.` to toggle visibility of hidden files and directories.
+If you're trying to find the `.config` directory with the "save file" dialog, note that the leading '.' makes it a *hidden* directory in UNIX-speak, so you can press `Command-Shift-.` to toggle visibility of hidden files and directories.

 But alternatively you can do this from the command line (Terminal) by entering the command: